51Degrees/specifications/pipeline-specification/features/caching.md

 ## Overview

-Aspect Engines may support the addition of a cache.
+Aspect Engines MAY support the addition of a cache.
 This is intended to improve performance when the Engine receives a process request containing Evidence values that are sufficiently similar to a previous request.